dentolos19/namestamp/README.md

 ## ⚒️ Usage

-To get started, just drag the files/folder that has the photos and videos that you want to rename into `start.bat`.
-If you just want to setup the development environment, you can run `setup.bat` which automatically creates a Python virtual environment and installs all required dependencies.
+To get started, make sure you fulfil the prerequities below.
+Drag the files/folder that you want to rename into `start.bat`.
+To setup the development environment, run `setup.bat` which will create a Python virtual environment and install all required dependencies automatically.

 ### Prerequities